mailchimp/content-style-guide/12-writing-for-accessibility.html.md

 Avoid directional instructions and any language that requires the reader to see the layout or design of the page.
 This is helpful for many reasons, including layout changes on mobile.

-- Yes: “Select from these options,” (with the steps listed after the title)
+- Yes: "Select from these options," (with the steps listed after the title)
-- No: “Select from the options in the right sidebar.”
+- No: "Select from the options in the right sidebar."

 ### Use headers